SNHU Announces Plans for New College of Engineering, Technology and Aeronautics

 Manchester, N.H.
 (April 14, 2017) - Southern New Hampshire University (SNHU) is pleased to announce the new College of Engineering, Technology and Aeronautics (CETA), established to expand affordable and accessible engineering degree programs in the New England region.
-Starting in the fall of 2017, students will have the opportunity to pursue a range of new programs at SNHU, including aeronautical engineering, aviation management, electrical and computer engineering, air traffic management and mechanical engineering.
+Starting in the fall of 2017, students will have the opportunity to pursue a range of new programs at SNHU, including aeronautical engineering, electrical and computer engineering, and mechanical engineering.

 With the new engineering school, SNHU seeks to prepare students for in-demand engineering careers, and help to provide access to underrepresented populations in STEM fields.
 Nationwide, only 13% of all engineering degrees are awarded to women and only 25% of engineering degrees are earned by minorities.
 Engineering jobs continue to be in high demand in both New Hampshire and across the United States.
 Currently, there are more than 1,180 open engineering positions in New Hampshire.
 However, only 502 New Hampshire students graduated with a bachelor's degree in engineering in 2014-2015, according to JobsEQ.